tianon/wishlist/zulip.md

   - showing potential share targets in the "share" dialog
   - when sharing to a channel, it pulls up the channel, drops the shared content in the chat box, and defaults to "general chat" but shows the channel feed - if I click on a topic above, it opens that topic but my sharing content is gone, so it would be useful if the top half of that "share" dialog could be a topic *list* instead (and then clicking one could just seed the "topic" box in the message below)
   - related to some of the above feedback, perhaps implementing more of that type of thing would naturally surface topics or at least channels here?

+- the ability to download/save or directly (re)share an image from the image view

 ## Dockerization